With Three Hot Pink See-Saws, These Architects Turned the U.S.-Mexico Border Wall Into a Playscape

 In a caption accompanying a video and pictures of the see-saws in use, Rael wrote that that the project was “One of the most incredible experiences of my and [San Fratello’s] career, bringing to life the conceptual drawings of the Teetertotter Wall from 2009 in an event filled with joy, excitement, and togetherness at the border wall.”

 The installation was put to use by the children on both sides of the fence.
-Rael and San Fratello both posted images on social media showing kids — and some adults — playing together on the seesaw.
-According to San Fratello, the children lived in houses that were close to the border fencing in both countries, and were already outside when the see-saws were installed.
+Rael and San Fratello both posted images on social media showing kids — and some adults — playing together on the seesaws.
+According to San Fratello, the children lived close to the border fencing in both countries, and were already outside when the see-saws were installed.
 “As soon as someone comes up to the border wall, they come up and will engage you,” she tells TIME.
 “When we showed up with the teetertotters, they were there and ready to play.”

 Rael and San Fratello began conceiving the project while doing architectural work near the border following the passage of the Secure Fence Act of 2006.
 “We had been traveling in that region and saw the increased border security and the construction of the wall over the years,” San Fratello says.
 “We started to develop these counter proposals and commentary as a way of rethinking what the border is.”